MasonRemaley/AnthropicStudios/_posts/2021-02-20-fullscreen-exclusive-is-a-lie.md

 Today I'm specifically discussing Windows 10.
 I should probably define some terms before we start:

-* When I say fullscren exclusive, I'm referring to a fullscreen window that bypasses the compositor.
+* When I say fullscreen exclusive, I'm referring to a fullscreen window that bypasses the compositor.
 * I'm aware that there's technically a distinction between [full screen optimizations mode](https://devblogs.microsoft.com/directx/demystifying-full-screen-optimizations/) and fullscreen exclusive, but I'm not particularly concerned about that difference.
 I ran a number of these tests with FSO disabled and saw no discernible difference.

 It's also worth noting, most games that have a fullscreen exclusive option will mess with your display's resolution when it's enabled.
 Whether or not changing your display settings is *necessary* for exclusivity, it's certainly not *sufficient*: again, our goal is to bypass the compositor.